sysycaLibo111/ITE412_SIA2_team_AgriVision_Project/README.md

-Project Title: AgriExpert: A Rice Pest and Disease Detection, Management, and Expert Collaboration Mobile Application Using Convolutional Neural Network
+Project Title: AgriExpert: A Rice Pest and Disease Detection, Management, and Expert Collaboration Web Application Using Convolutional Neural Network

 Course: ITP412 - Systems Integration and Architecture 2